estuary/flow/site/docs/guides/schema-evolution.md

         config: encrypted-snowflake-config.sops.yaml
     bindings:
       - source: acmeCo/inventory/anvils
+        backfill: 4
         resource:
-          table: anvils_v2
+          table: anvils
           schema: inventory
 ```

-Note that the collection name is the same.
-Only the materialization `resource` is updated to write to a new table, which will backfill from the existing collection data.
+Note that the only change was to increment the `backfill` counter.
+If the previous binding spec did not specify `backfill`, then just add `backfill: 1`.

 This works because the type is broadened, so existing values will still validate against the new schema.
 If this were not the case, then you'd likely need to [re-create the whole collection](#re-creating-a-collection).